Updated March 22, 2023

-Introduction to React Native vs Swift
+Introduction to React Native and Swift

 Key Differences Between React Native and Swift

-- Considering the nature of both React Native and Swift, React Native is a framework for mobile app development while Swift is a programming language used for the iOS platform.
+- Considering the nature of both React Native and Swift, React Native is a framework for mobile app development, while Swift is a programming language used for the iOS platform.

-- Swift can be easily used for the development of complex applications with intensive graphics while React Native is used for regular apps with fewer graphics.
+- Swift can be easily used for the development of complex applications with intensive graphics, while React Native is used for regular apps with fewer graphics.

 - Swift is highly secure as it Apple provides encryption technologies (such as Keychain Services API, Cryptographic Message Syntax, iOS Common Crypto Library, etc.) in the form of APIs to secure and encrypt the sensitive data the Swift application while in React Native developers uses third-party libraries securing the data on mobile devices, these libraries are as, Reactnative-keychain, React-native-secure-storage, React-native-sensitive-info, etc.

 - The application maintainability, i.e. the probability of performing a successful repair action within a given time, in Swift is high because of the use of XCode, which help the developers to detect the errors while building the mobile application.
 Still, in React Native, there is an issue with the compatibility with third-party libraries as at the time of the new release, the code becomes old.
 It can be maintained to the extent where the libraries can’t match the update.